 The Glen Campbell Goodtime Hour: Country Special (Amazon Prime)

 Miss Americana (Netflix)

 This documentary offers a candid view at the unreal highs and lonely lows that come with being a global superstar.

-This beloved series offers a glimpse at the behind-the-scenes lives of Grand Ole Opry stars and Music Row songwriters.
+This beloved series believably captures the behind-the-scenes lives of Grand Ole Opry stars and Music Row songwriters.

 The Ranch (Netflix)